 Financing & Mortgages in Germany

 Get your finances in order.
 What can you afford?
-Take account of your current expenditure on food, childcare, taxes and insurance.
+Take account of your current expenditure on food, childcare (for instance daycare or schools), taxes and insurance.
 Would you be eligible for a German mortgage and, if so, how much would your monthly payments be?
 Do you need to save up for a bigger deposit to reduce your mortgage costs?
 Are you eligible for any government homeownership loans or subsidies?

 Consult with a mortgage advisor to get an estimate of your maximum budget for a house before you start looking.
 Don’t be tempted to go for a property outside of your budget range, as your mortgage application is likely to be rejected.